 East Austin’s School Story Is Not What Most People Expect

-Blackshear Elementary scored a 71 out of 100 on the 2025 TEA accountability rating, earning a C. Govalle Elementary scored a 59 and received an F. Both are Austin ISD elementary schools in east Austin, both serve communities that have been at the epicenter of the city’s gentrification story, and both face challenges that the surrounding home prices do not reflect.
-The median near Blackshear is $800,000.
-Near Govalle, it is $750,000.
+Blackshear Elementary earned a C on the 2025 TEA accountability rating ([Texas Tribune](https://schools.texastribune.org/districts/austin-isd/blackshear-elementary-school/)).
+Govalle Elementary received an F ([Texas Tribune](https://schools.texastribune.org/districts/austin-isd/govalle-elementary-school/)).
+Both are Austin ISD elementary schools in east Austin, both serve communities that have been at the epicenter of the city’s gentrification story, and both face challenges that the surrounding home prices do not reflect.

-Eight hundred thousand dollars for a C rated elementary zone.
-Seven fifty for an F. If that disconnect surprises you, you are not alone.
-East Austin’s real estate market has been driven by location, new construction, and proximity to downtown, while the schools serving these neighborhoods have not benefited from the same demographic shifts that pushed property values through the roof.
-For buyers who care about school quality, these numbers need to be part of the conversation.
+If the gap between rising home values and school ratings surprises you, you are not alone.
+East Austin’s real estate market has been driven by location, new construction, and proximity to downtown, while the schools serving these neighborhoods have not seen the same demographic shifts that pushed property values through the roof.
+For buyers who care about school quality, these ratings need to be part of the conversation.

 Blackshear vs Govalle Elementary: Quick Comparison